annamthomas/work-notes/MultiDataDependentExitVectorization.rst

 Hoistability
 ============

 As we already know, vector instructions should be executed under corresponding predicates that depend on ALL conditions guarding dd-exits.
-That means we should hoist all such conditions (and its definitions) to the very beginning.
+That means we should hoist all such conditions (and their definitions) to the very beginning.
 Of course, such hoisting should not break semantic correctness.
 Let’s give formal definition of hoisting safety:

 Hoisting Safety
   We say it’s safe to hoist instruction to an earlier point in the execution if it produces the same result as in the original execution and early result availability doesn’t cause observable change in the program behavior.

-Please note that if instruction is not executed in the original program, it is free to produce any result including undefined behavior.
 Typical examples of unsafe instruction hoisting are moving a load ahead of potentially aliasing store or scheduling potentially throwing instruction ahead of another side-effecting instruction.
-Fortunately, this is not something new to the compiler and there are multiple places doing hoisting safety checks.
+In LLVM terms, this is very similar to ``llvm::canSinkOrHoistInst`` used in LICM along with avoiding hoisting over instructions that fail ``isGuaranteedToTransferExecutionToSuccessor`` (for example, may Throw calls or returns).
+Note that we can still hoist over throwing calls if we prove the instruction we are hoisting is speculatable (see below).

 Speculatability
 ===============

 Hoisting safety is required but not enough to guarantee vectorization correctness.
 In addition, it should be safe to evaluate dd-exiting conditions for iterations potentially not executed in the scalar loop.
-In other words, since dd-exiting conditions may be explicitly guarded by other dominating conditions as well as implicitly by exiting conditions from the previous iteration(s) it should be safe to evaluate such conditions speculatively.
+In the scalar loop, dd-exiting conditions may be explicitly guarded by other dominating conditions as well as implicitly by exiting conditions from the previous iteration(s).
+So, in the vectorized form, it should be safe to evaluate such conditions speculatively.
 Here is the formal definition(s):

 Speculated
-  An instruction is speculatively executed (or speculated) when it is executed in the modified program while not executed in the original program.
+  An instruction is speculatively executed (or speculated) when it is executed in the modified program while it potentially may not be executed in the original program.

 Safe Speculation
   We say that speculative execution is safe if it does not introduce new undefined behaviours.

+One intuitive way to this about this is to take the scalar loop with the data dependent exits and unroll it `VF` times.
+The first step is we check hoisting safety for all these data dependent exits (from the unrolled iterations) to the start of the loop.
+Then, we check if these instructions being hoisted are ``isSafeToSpeculativelyExecute`` with the ``ContextInstruction`` being the point it is hoisted to.

 An obvious candidate for proving speculation safety are loads from memory.
-This is because with multi-exit loop vectorization, we can now introduce loads from memory that can cause a SEG fault if we try to read from memory that is not derefenceable.
-Other examples where we need to prove speculation safety is if we introduce a poison value in the vectorized code, while in the scalar form, we did not have such cases.
+This is because with multi-exit loop vectorization, we can now perform loads from memory that will cause undefined behaviour if we try to read from memory that is not derefenceable.
+Other examples where we need to prove speculation safety is if we load or introduce a poison value in the vectorized code and cause immediate UB (by using that poison value), while in the scalar form, we exited the loop before the use of poison.
 For example, adding two values where we have NoWrapFlags.
 If in the vectorized form, we speculatively execute this add and we wrap-around, the result of the add is a poison value.
 If we end up branching on that poison value, we introduce undefined behaviour (UB).

 We make a distinction between immediate undefined behaviour and deferred UB.
 In speculation, immediate UB (loading non-dereferenceable memory or a div-by-0) should be identified and we should bail out of vectorization.
 However, deferred UB is poison and is handled through `freeze`.

 Let us consider several examples to better understand what “speculation safety” means.
 We start with a classical search loop example but written in a bottom tested form (which is the form expected in loop vectorizer):

 .. code::

+  i = 0;
   if ( i < N) {
-   while (true) {
+   do {
     char x = a[i];
     bool c = (x == 0);
     if (c) break;
     foo(x);
-    if (!(0 <= i < N)) break;
     ++i;
-   }
+   } while (i < N);
   }

 This loop has a single dd-exit guarded by condition ‘c’.
 Let’s for simplicity assume array ‘a’ has byte-wide elements with first zero element at position M = N/2, where N mod 2.
 This way scalar loop will not access anything beyond a[M].
 To vectorize this loop it should be safe to evaluate ‘a[i]’ for up to VF bytes beyond memory read on previous vector iteration.
 Thus, it should be valid to dereference up to VF bytes beyond that accessed in scalar execution.
 Fortunately, there is another condition “!(0 <= i < N)” guaranteeing vector loop will not try to load more than N bytes from the start of ‘a’ (assuming “VF mod 2” && VF <= N).
 Thus, it is enough to prove there is N bytes dereferenceable from start of ‘a’.